Iran struggles to explain fire at Natanz nuclear complex - KESQ

 The Atomic Energy Organization of Iran (AEOI) shared an image of the damaged building, which appeared to show a roof charred by fire, broken doors and blown out windows.

 The heat signature from the fire appears to have been captured by the NOAA-20 satellite, operated by the National Oceanic and Atmospheric Administration (NOAA).
-The fire was detected around 2:06 a.m. local time early Thursday morning, according to data obtained by CNN from the satellite.
+The fire was detected in the northwestern corner of the facility at around 2:06 a.m. local time early Thursday morning, according to data obtained by CNN from the satellite.

 No casualties were reported at the facility in Iran’s Isfahan Province, south of the capital Tehran, according to semi-official news agency Tasnim.